 The natural and cultural history of the land on which The Kendeda Building is built is rich and storied.
 While the Beauty Petal and its Inspiration + Education Imperative asks teams to look at the site and its surrounding region’s cultural heritage, the Place Petal focuses first and foremost on the environmental heritage.
 The Piedmont region, of which our site is a part, naturally features a variety of plants and soils – not an expanse of concrete.

 While we cannot account for the full impact of development as our town and cities grow, the Place Petal, like the rest of the Living Building Challenge (LBC), asks us to do the least harm possible.
 It asks us to think about ways to bring back biodiversity and restore our water and land resources slowly, to stray from the car-centric development that is commonplace and instead consider pedestrians first, and to think about the natural lands beyond our backyard and how to partner in preservation.
 To meet these objectives, The Place petal asks us to respect the natural state of the land on which we build and consider that land’s connection to other resources.
-The Place Petal has four requirements, called Imperatives: Limits to Growth, Urban Agriculture, Habitat Exchange, and Human-Powered Living.
+The Place Petal in LBC v.
+3.1 has four requirements, called Imperatives: Limits to Growth, Urban Agriculture, Habitat Exchange, and Human-Powered Living.

 Limits to Growth: Not Taking More than We Need

-The Living Building Challenge (LBC) recognizes that the impact of building on land that has not been previously developed is much greater than building on land that has.
-The Limits to Growth imperative requires that projects be built only on greyfields or brownfields (previously developed sites that are not classified as or adjacent to ecologically-sensitive habitats).
+The Living Building Challenge recognizes that the impact of building on land that has not been previously developed is much greater than building on land that has.
+The Limits to Growth Imperative requires that projects be built only on greyfields or brownfields (previously developed sites that are not classified as or adjacent to ecologically-sensitive habitats).
 In addition, projects may not be built in ecologically-sensitive habitats, including wetlands, primary dunes, old-growth forest, virgin prairie, prime farmland, or within the 100-year floodplain.
 To the extent possible, project teams should try to emulate the site’s natural landscape, and no petrochemical fertilizers or petrochemical pesticides can be used for maintaining the landscape.

 The Kendeda Building is built on the site of a former parking lot on the northwest corner of Ferst Drive and State Street on Georgia Tech’s campus.
 Restoring this land to pre-development conditions was a difficult task, as dirt on site had been compacted for decades.
 Soil testing, however, found that only minimal soil amendments were necessary to restore the soil to a healthy state.
 Andropogon Associates, the project’s landscape design team, researched the natural water flows of the site in order to mimic those flows and developed a planting palette that included a variety of plants native to the region – selected both for hardiness, beauty, and diversity.
 Among a variety of plants, the site hosts Cherokee Sedge, Echinacea, Golden Rod, and several plants with edible fruits or flowers.